Yard Sale Ordinance

 Can a neighbor put up a fence?
 Where can he put it up?
 Does he have to get a building permit for it?

 Yes, your neighbor can put up a fence on his (and your) property line without a building permit.
-There is no height limit to the fence.
+There is a 6' height limit to the fence.
+Any fence higher than 6' requires a building permit.
 If you are having a dispute with your neighbor about if a fence should go where it's going, Portsmouth has a Fence Viewer who will come take a look and will act as a mediator and try to help resolve the issue.

 Do I have to have a fence around my swimming pool?
 Do I need to get a building permit for it?

-The the state building code defines a swimming pool as any structure intended for swimming or recreational bathing that is over 24-inches deep.
-Portsmouth's Zoning Ordinance requires "swimming pool enclosed by a six foot fence and the pool area locked when not in use".
+The state building code defines a swimming pool as any structure intended for swimming or recreational bathing that is over 24-inches deep.
+Portsmouth's Zoning Ordinance requires "swimming pool enclosed by a six foot fence and the pool area locked when not in use."

 Depending on the size of the pool and the size of your lot, you may need a building permit.
 Please call the building department at 401-683-3611 to find out.